psu-rdmap/unet-compare/configs/README.md

 # Configs Overview

-Config files are user-specified input parameters for training.
+Config files are user-specified input parameters for training and inference.
 These include training hyperparameters, dataset parameters, paths, and other settings.
 Input parameters are defined using keyword-argument pairs with the [JSON](https://www.json.org/json-en.html) format.
 Upon running the code, the input parameters will be checked and modified as necessary.
 At the end, the file will be dumped into the corresponding results directory for reference.

-There are three types of run modes that can be performed:
+There are three types of operation modes that can be performed:

-- `Single()` - training a single model
+- `Single` - training a single model
-- `CrossVal()` - training multiple models using [k-fold cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))
+- `CrossVal` - training multiple models using [k-fold cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))
-- `Inference()` - inference using a provided model
+- `Inference` - inference using a provided model

 All modes share a few general parameters, but the training modes (`Single`, `CrossVal`) have many additional parameters, with some shared between them and others unique to the mode.
 The overall structure of the input parameters can understood as follows:
 ```
 General
 |